twelvehouse/TamaDroid/README.md

 powered by [TamaLib](https://github.com/jcrona/tamalib) (jcrona) via the Android NDK.
 The pet is rendered in an authentic LCD style and lives in real time.

-> Derived from the OpenErgo keyboard project (the idea of an OLED Tamagotchi on a
-> keyboard); split out so the Android version can ship independently.

 ## Features
 - **Emulation** — TamaLib (C, GPLv2) reused *unmodified* through an NDK/JNI bridge,
   so the verified emulator core is never re-ported.
 Runs P1 and P2 ROMs.